 Statistics at Boise State University

-The statistics group at Boise State currently consists of Leming Qu, Jaechoul Lee, and Kyungduk Ko.
+The statistics group at Boise State currently consists of Juna Goo, Leming Qu, Jaechoul Lee, and Kyungduk Ko.

 Leming Qu‘s research interests are Scientific Computing, Nonparametric and Semiparametric Estimation, Statistical and Computational Inverse Problems, Statistical Signal Processing, Machine Learning, Bayesian Modeling.
 Leming Qu is also intrerested in Statistical Consulting.